quetzle/smash-apps/README.md

 Smash Apps
 ==========

-A collection of useful apps for Super Smash Bros.
+A collection of useful web apps for Super Smash Bros.

 [Use them!](http://quetzle.github.io/smash-apps)